jurassiscripts/velociraptor/README.md

 ## Shell completions

-To enable shell tab-completion for Velociraptor commands, add the following line to your `~/.zshrc`
+To enable zsh tab-completion for velociraptor commands, add the following line to your `~/.zshrc`

 ```sh
 source <(vr completions zsh)
 ```

-Trigger the autocomplete on `vr`/`vr run` to get the available scripts as suggestions.

-> Bash completions are not supported yet, but will be added.
+> Bash is not supported yet, but will be added.

 ## Known limitations